Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Introduction

 \subsection{Related works}

 \

-Due to their profound physical significance, the Schr\"odinger flow and closely related Landau-Lifshitz (LL)-type equations have attracted considerable attention from both physicists and mathematicians.
-Over the past five decades, substantial progress has been made in understanding the well-posedness of weak and regular solutions to the Schr\"odinger flow in various geometric settings.
+Due to their profound physical significance, the Schr\"odinger flow and closely related LL-type equations have attracted considerable attention from both physicists and mathematicians.
+During the past five decades, substantial progress has been made in understanding the well-posedness of weak and regular solutions to the Schr\"odinger flow in various geometric settings.

 In 1986, P.L.
 Sulem, C. Sulem and C. Bardos \cite{SSB} established the existence of global weak solutions and local regular solutions to the Schr\"{o}dinger flow for maps from $\Real^n$ into $\U^2$, by employing the difference method.
 Later, Y.D.
 Wang \cite{W} extended this global existence result of weak solutions to the Schr\"odinger flow from a closed Riemannian manifold or a bounded domain in $\Real^n$ into $\U^2$, by using the complex structure approximation method.
 For the hyperbolic plane $\mathbb{H}^2$ as a target, A. Nahmod, J. Shatah, L. Vega and C.C.
 Zeng \cite{NSVZ} investigated the existence of global weak solutions to the Schr\"odinger flow defined on $\Real^2$.
-Further developments of weak solution to a class of generalized Schr\"odinger flows and related equations can be found in \cite{CW0,JW1,JW2} and references therein.
-However, the existence of global weak solution to the Schr\"odinger flow for maps between a Riemannian manifold and a K\"ahler manifold remains an open problem.
+Further developments of weak solutions to a class of generalized Schr\"odinger flows and related equations can be found in \cite{CW0,JW1,JW2} and references therein.
+However, the existence of global weak solutions to the Schr\"odinger flow for maps between a Riemannian manifold and a K\"ahler manifold remains an open problem.

 The local existence theory for the Schr\"odinger flow, initiated in \cite{SSB}, has been generalized in several directions.
 Ding and Wang \cite{DW} demonstrated the existence of local regular solutions to the Schr\"odinger flow from a closed Riemanian manifold or $\Real^n$ into a K\"ahler manifold by applying a parabolic geometric approximation equation and estimated some appropriate intrinsic geometric energy.
 Later, for low-regularity initial data, A.R.
 Nahmod, A. Stefanov and K. Uhlenbeck \cite{NSU} gained a near-optimal (but conditional) local well-posedness result for the Schr\"odinger map flow from $\Real^2$ into the sphere $X =\mathbb{S}^2$ or the hyperbolic space $X = \mathbb{H}^2$, by using the standard technique of Picard iteration in suitable function spaces of the Schr\"odinger equation.
 Both results include persistence of regularity, which means that the solution always stays as regular as the initial data (as measured in Sobolev norms), provided that it is within the time of existence guaranteed by the local existence theorem.